openvswitch/ovs/Documentation/ref/ovsdb.7.rst

     On Unix-like systems, connect to the Unix domain server socket named
     <file>.

-    On Windows, connect to a local named pipe that is represented by a file created in the path <file> to mimic the behavior of a Unix domain socket.

 <method1>,<method2>,...,<methodN>
     For a clustered database service to be highly available, a client must be able to connect to any of the servers in the cluster.
 To do so, specify